jared-ni/LSMTree-DB/EngineeringJournal.md

 - need to write multi-thread for reads as well.
     - search async on each level in getData()
     - parallelize range gets()

+5/12:
+- need to clean up code
+- need to test all the things that the PDF requires
+- need to fix rangeData()
+- need to do print_stats()